Music of Xinjiang

 There is much variation in the music of Xinjiang, including unique regional differences in Ili, Kashgar, Hotan and Aksu Prefecture.
 The southern area includes the simple songs of Hotan, the dance-oriented music of the Kuqa and the complexly rhythmic songs of the Kashgar.
 Ili has perhaps the most well-known musical tradition in Xinjiang, including a number of emotional tunes that are narrative in form.

 Muqam

 The best-known musical form of the Uyghur people is the muqam, a complex suite of 12 sections related to Uzbek and Tajik forms.
 These complex symphonies vary wildly between suites in the same muqam, and are built on a 7-note scale.
-Instruments typically include dap (a frame drum), hammered dulcimers, fiddles and lutes; performers have some space for personal embellishments, especially in the percussion.
+Instruments typically include the dap (a frame drum), hammered dulcimers, fiddles, and lutes; performers have some space for personal embellishments, especially in the percussion.
 However, there is much variation on the number and kind of instruments used in the performance of a muqam.
 In November 2005 the Art of Uyghur Muqam was named a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.